TarekIdrees/Brute-force-partial-digest/README.md

 # Partial Restriction Digest
-> This experiment generates the set of all possible restriction fragment bewtwween every two ( not necessarily consecutive ) cuts.
+> This experiment generates the set of all possible restriction fragment between every two ( not necessarily consecutive ) cuts.

 > Algorthim 1 print the fragment that result from the locations of DNA after preform the experiment.